 In the MS SLP program, the Graduate Student Advisor helps to monitor students' academic and clinical progress in accordance with the ASHA CFCC standards.
-All M.S.

-students are assigned to be advised by the Graduate Student Advisor prior to their start of graduate school.
-Graduate advisement and clinical practica/externship placements are closely coordinated within a student's plan of study.
+All MS students must be advised by the Graduate Student Advisor prior to the start of their graduate program.
+Graduate advising and clinical practica/externship placements are closely coordinated within a student's plan of study.